How to Use the Linux Shutdown Command in Ubuntu 18.04 and CentOS 7

 shutdown now

-Like we mentioned before, here the command for both OS is the same.
+As we mentioned before, here, the command for both OS is the same.

 To shut down your PC at a dedicated time, type in the following command into the command line and hit enter: